XML/DTD Laboratory Session

 penalties) and the time when each was scored, and which players were shown

-yellow or red cards.
+yellow or red cards (and also the times of these).
 You might use some attributes this time, for practice.

 In each case above, you should follow the following steps.